vegaprotocol/ethdenver2022/README.md

 ### PRIZES:<br>IN-PERSON **$2500** USDT (winner)  **$1250** USDT (runner-up)<br>VIRTUAL **$2500** USDT (winner)  **$1250** USDT (runner-up)

-The winning bounty awards will go to the best teams that create or extend a block explorer to report and visualise blockchain transaction data as well as any Vega state changes queried from a data node.
+Bounty awards will go to the best teams that create (or extend) a block explorer to report and visualise blockchain transaction data as well as any Vega state changes queried from a data node.

 The block explorer should be open source and easy to demonstrate in a web browser, with a walkthrough video showing all features implemented.
 The solution needs to show both Vega and Tendermint data.
 Installation instructions must be given.
 Extra points awarded for having a roadmap showing scope for future work.